ai2ys/CDC-Diabetes-Health-Indicators/README.md

 ## 🛠️ Setup Virtual Environment for EDA & Training

-Setting up the virtual environment using **Miniconda**.
-This project using Python `3.10.12`.
+Setting up the virtual environment using **Miniconda** with Python `3.10.12`.
-1. Installing Miniconda for installing Python 3.10.12
+1. Installing Miniconda
     - Depending on your Host OS following instruction from:\
     https://docs.conda.io/projects/miniconda/en/latest/